6 healthcare design trends to look out for in the coming 5 years

 AI/ML and automation have already proved their worth in making healthcare services efficient, accurate, and proactive.
 Over time, these technologies will become essential in building highly resilient healthcare solutions.

-The current pandemic exposed considerable voids and limitations in delivering timely care and reducing healthcare costs.
+The current pandemic exposed considerable voids and limitations, in current healthcare industry, in delivering timely care and reducing healthcare costs.
 During the same period, we saw an unprecedented shift towards virtual healthcare, an action triggered by necessity & high flexibility.

 As doctors and the supporting staff are occupied handling the rush of Covid-19 patients, being pushed to their limits owing to short staff/illness/mandated quarantine, the demand for automated solutions that can lower their burden and/or anticipate needs is increasing.